KadeLehman/inputvalidator/README.md

 - Maximum of 32 characters per phone number.
 The program will ignore any excess characters.
 - Accepts Arabic numeric characters, up to one "+", characters resembling "extension" (ext, x...), and up to 5 of a combination of these symbols: ().-/
-- Deny 555 area code, and research other false numbers.
+- Deny 555 area code, and research other fake ones.
 		Use regex.
 		Print error based on failure.